Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Discussion

 \section{Discussion}

 The satellite images in our dataset capture road characteristics that change very slowly, such as lane width, curvature, and intersection density.
-These features remain steady across long periods, so small differences between the imagery date and the accident records do not create clear sources of bias.
+These features remain stable over long periods, so small differences between the imagery date and the accident records do not introduce clear sources of bias.
 The dynamic elements of accident risk come from other modalities.
-Weather observations and time-varying traffic volume (AADT) provide the signals that describe short-term changes in road conditions.
+Weather observations and time-varying traffic volume (AADT) provide signals describing short-term changes in road conditions.

 This combination allows us to model relative risk across the network in a stable and interpretable way.
 Our goal is not to forecast the exact time or location of an accident.
 The predicted values instead represent the likelihood or hazard level of each road segment.
 They offer a practical measure of traffic risk that can support driver awareness, road maintenance decisions, and safety planning.